iossefy/Ob3vil1on/README.md

 ## Mac OS X

-If you are using mac os x you must have 'unzip' and 'p7zip' installed in your terminal
+If you are using mac os x you must have 'unzip' and 'p7zip' installed in your terminal.

 ## Run